OpenDSA/OpenDSA/RST/en/Development/Reduction.rst

    :math:`Y`, the next least value in :math:`X` is paired with the next least value in :math:`Y`, and so on.

-.. _Pair:

-.. odsafig:: Images/Pairing.png
-   :width: 200
-   :align: center
-   :capalign: justify
-   :figwidth: 90%
-   :alt: Illustration of PAIRING

-   An illustration of PAIRING.
-   The two lists of numbers are paired up so that the least values from each list make a pair, the next smallest values from each list make a pair, and so on.
+One way to solve PAIRING is to use an existing sorting program to sort each of the two sequences, and then pair off items based on their position in sorted order.
+The following slideshow illustrates this reduction process.
+Technically we say that in this solution, **PAIRING** is :term:`reduced <reduction>` to SORTING, because **SORTING** is used to solve PAIRING.

 .. avembed:: AV/Development/pairToSortReduction.html ss

-Figure :num:`Figure #Pair` illustrates PAIRING.
-One way to solve PAIRING is to use an existing sorting program to sort each of the two sequences, and then pair off items based on their position in sorted order.
-Technically we say that in this solution, **PAIRING** is :term:`reduced` to SORTING, because **SORTING** is used to solve PAIRING.

 Notice that reduction is a three-step process.
 The first step is to convert an instance of